fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 Following de Cheveigne & Arzounian (2018) third step we are going to *detect and interpolate temporally-local channel-specific glitches,*

 {% include markup/danger %}
-Note we deliberately skip step *2. apply robust detrending to each channel,* for later because it is necessary to find first the pieces of data with artifacts and to exclude them.
+Note we deliberately skip step *2. apply robust detrending to each channel* for later because it is necessary to find first the pieces of data with artifacts and to exclude them.
 De Cheveigne & Arzounian detrending algorith has the possibility to exclude outliers so this is the main reason for us to change the order (check their *nt_detrend.m* function).
 {% include markup/end %}

  We can make a selection of the segments in which one of the channels was bad.